akaymaram/hadith_analysis/README.md

 # hadith_analysis
 Creating a graph-based encoding of the chain of narrations in  کتاب سُليم بن قيس الهلالي

-Graph theory, particularly social network analysis, can be used to analyze Hadith by modeling the "sanad" (chain of narrators) as a network, allowing for the study of network properties and the identification of prominent narrators, potentially aiding in hadith authentication.
+Graph theory, particularly social network analysis, can be used to analyze Hadith by modeling the "sanad" (chain of narrators) as a network, allowing for the study of network properties and the identification of prominent narrators, potentially aiding in Hadith authentication.

 Running Instructions

 1.
 Running manabeh_generator.py with the csv output file name as a command line argument generates the first 25 manabeh from the manabeh list.